Teichlab/celltypist/README.md

 ## 3. Use in the R environment

-The R version of CellTypist is under development.
-Currently, you can use for example [sceasy](https://github.com/cellgeni/sceasy) to convert a R object into AnnData for use in CellTypist.
+Currently, there is no plan for R compatibility.
+Try to convert R objects into AnnData for use in CellTypist.

 ***
 ***